Molesmalo/StarWarsMod4AirMash/README.md

 # Index / Short Summary:

-If you are in a hurry, a very short list would sumarize the main features as follow.
-Please, be remainded this is not a complete list.
+If you are in a hurry, a very short list would summarize the main features as follow.
+Please, be reminded this is not a complete list.
 I'll add more as I remember them (sorry about that).

 - *Graphics*
     - New graphics stack, containing: